uncbiag/easyreg/doc/source/notes/train_your_own_model.rst

 Here, we provide an step-by-step tutorial on how to train a vSVF model on OAI dataset.
 A "training_on_3_cases" demo is provided here for demonstration purpose.

-The demo trains a affine network first and then ,with the affine part fixed, trains a momentum network (for vSVF).
+The demo trains a affine network first and then, with the affine part fixed, trains a momentum network (for vSVF).